 5. Zwift companion app

 Powerups are randomly awarded as you pass through a start/finish, sprint arch or summit a KOM.
-There are seven different types including three performance-enhancing powerups that can be used to your advantage in races.
+There are seven different types including five performance-enhancing powerups that can be used to your advantage in races.

 - Large bonus: 250 XP points